jaxx0rr/MainQuest-1.20.1/README.md

 NPC will automatically spawn at the location and despawn/reset when needed.
 Progression happens after the final dialogue line.
+Player choice progress is made by simply pressing the suggested key (1,2,3) (do not type it in chat .. just press it)
 ---

 ### 5. `enemy`